Toast vs Square POS: Fees, Features & Which Is Best

 Fee Comparison Insight

-Square pricing follows a flat-rate model that is more predictable and often more cost-effective for small businesses prioritizing affordability.
-Among the best POS systems, Toast's pay-as-you-go has higher per-transaction costs that add up, though the standard plan becomes competitive at higher volumes.
+Square's flat-rate model is more predictable and often more cost-effective for small businesses prioritizing affordability.
+Among credit card processing options for small businesses, Toast's pay-as-you-go has higher per-transaction costs that add up, though the standard plan becomes competitive above $11,500 in monthly volume.

 Hardware costs add up quickly and represent a notable upfront investment.
-Knowing what each platform requires helps you budget accurately before committing to a POS system.
+Each platform requires a different approach to equipment.

 Toast Hardware

 Toast uses proprietary hardware designed for its platform.
 The Countertop Starter Kit runs approximately $1,024, while the Handheld Starter Kit costs around $942.
+Source: Toast's official website, accessed August 2026.
 You must purchase hardware directly from Toast, and the equipment only works with their system.

-Toast's hardware is durable and purpose-built, but the lack of flexibility means you're locked into Toast's ecosystem with limited onboarding flexibility for different business types.
+Toast's hardware is durable and purpose-built, but the lack of flexibility means you're locked into Toast's ecosystem.
 If you switch providers later, your Toast hardware becomes unusable.

 Square Hardware